Wizelf402/Permafrost/README.md

 **How to use this repo:**

-The contained files are the *uncompressed* version of the `permafrost-[VERSION NUMBER].zip` file in the root directory of each branch within the `pack` folder.
+The contained files are the *uncompressed* version of the `permafrost-[VERSION NUMBER].zip` file for that release, which will likely also be avalibe (starting with 1.1.5) as releases in the Releases tab.

 To update mod versions, use the Curseforge/GDLauncher programs to modify the `manifest.json` and `modlist.html` files **indirectly**, as modifying them by hand isn't intuitive, sadly.